KevWill/Linkedin-group-scraper/README.md

      (this returns posts created up to three months before the set date, but on which a discussion has continued since then).
    In the case of a: set 'date_of_comments' (line 18) to False.
 In the case of b: set 'date_of_comments' to True.

 6. Run the script and watch the magic happen!
+If you downloaded the entire repository and ran the script from there, you will get a new html file in the folder that calls a style.css file and uses json to make the output readable.

-Any improvements/comments/death threats are more than welcome!
+Any improvements/comments/insults are more than welcome!